acloudmovingby/graph-builder-game/README.md

 # Links
 EDIT 2025: Uh, these links don't currently work and I haven't gotten around to fixing.
 But the screenshots show what it looked like more or less.

+*To run locally*: do `node app.js` then go to:
+1. `localhost:3000`.
+This will run the 'game', i.e. where you can click around with the basic node/edge tooling to make graphs and discover Easter eggs.
+2. `localhost:3000/tools`.
+This is the more advanced graph editor tool.

+OLD INFO (pre-2025):

 The tooling I'm currently developing: https://tranquil-oasis-04623.herokuapp.com/tools

 The original "game" with Easter Eggs: https://tranquil-oasis-04623.herokuapp.com/